ligato/docs/docs/tutorials/05_kv-scheduler.md

 `NewIfDescriptor` is a constructor function that returns a type-safe descriptor object.
-All potential descriptor dependencies (logger, various mappings, etc.) are provided via constructor parameters.
+All potential descriptor dependencies, such as logger for example, are provided via constructor parameters.

-If you examine `adapter.InterfaceDescriptor`, you will see several fields defined.
-The most important are function-types with CRUD definitions and the fields resolving dependencies.
+If you examine `adapter.InterfaceDescriptor`, you will see several fields that are defined.
+The most important ones are function-types with CRUD definitions, and the fields resolving dependencies.
 The full API list is documented in the [KV Descriptor structure][3].

-Here, we implement the the APIs that we need for our simple example:
+Here, we implement the APIs for our example.

-* Name that must be unique for all descriptors.
+Start with a `Name` that must be unique amongst all descriptors:
 ```go
     Name: "if-descriptor",
 ```

-* Northbound key prefix for the configuration type handled by the descriptor.
+Northbound key prefix for the configuration type handled by the descriptor:
 ```go
 NBKeyPrefix: "/interface/",
 ```

-* String representation of the type.
+String representation of the type:
 ```go
 ValueTypeName: proto.MessageName(&model.Interface{}),
 ```

-* Configuration item identifier (label, name, index) is returned by this method.
+Configuration item identifier consisting of label, name, and index is returned by this method:
 ```go
 KeyLabel: func(key string) string {
     return strings.TrimPrefix(key, "/interface/")
 },
 ```

-* Key selector returns `true` if the provided key is described by the given descriptor.
-A descriptor can support a subset of keys, but it can only process one value type.
+Key selector returns `true` if the provided key is described by the given descriptor.
+A descriptor can support a subset of keys, but it can only process one value type:
 ```go
 KeySelector: func(key string) bool {
     if strings.HasPrefix(key, ifPrefix) {